pdstools.ih.Plots¶

 - ih¶

-Creates gauge charts showing overall success rates for different conditions and channels.
+Create gauge charts showing success rates by condition and dimension.

-This method generates a grid of gauge charts that display success rates for combinations of the specified condition and grouping dimension.
-Each gauge shows the success rate as a percentage, with optional reference values for comparison.
+Generates a grid of gauge charts displaying success rates for combinations of the specified condition and grouping dimension, with optional reference values for comparison.

 - Parameters:

-query (Optional[QUERY], optional) – Query to filter the data before aggregation, by default None
+query (QUERY, optional) – Polars expression to filter the data.

 - Returns: